Cartwheel Galaxy

-The Cartwheel Galaxy (also known as ESO 350-40 or PGC 2248) is a lenticular ring galaxy about 500 million light-years away in the constellation Sculptor.
+The Cartwheel Galaxy (catalogue ESO 350-40 and PGC 2248) is a lenticular ring galaxy about 500 million light-years away in the constellation Sculptor.
 It has a D25 isophotal diameter of 57.69 kpc, and a mass of about 2.9–4.8 billion solar masses; its outer ring has a circular velocity of 217 km/s.

 It was discovered by Fritz Zwicky in 1941.
 Zwicky considered his discovery "one of the most complicated structures awaiting its explanation on the basis of stellar dynamics."

-An estimation of the galaxy's span resulted in a conclusion of 150,000 light years, slightly smaller than the Andromeda Galaxy.
 The Third Reference Catalogue of Bright Galaxies (RC3) measured a D25 isophotal diameter for the Cartwheel Galaxy at about 60.9 arcseconds, giving it a diameter of 57.69 kpc based on a redshift-derived distance of 132.2 Mpc.

+This diameter is slightly larger than that of the Andromeda Galaxy.

 The large Cartwheel Galaxy is the dominant member of the Cartwheel Galaxy group, consisting of four physically associated spiral galaxies.
 The three companions are referred to in several studies as G1, the smaller irregular blue Magellanic spiral; G2, the yellow compact spiral with a tidal tail; and G3, a more distant spiral often seen in wide field images.

-SN 2021afdx, a type II supernova in the Cartwheel Galaxy, was discovered in November 2021.
+One supernova has been observed in the Cartwheel Galaxy.
+SN 2021afdx (Type II, mag.
+18.796) was discovered by ATLAS on 23 November 2021.

 Structures

-The structure of the Cartwheel Galaxy is noted to be extremely complicated and heavily disturbed.
-The Cartwheel consists of two rings: the outer ring, the site of massive ongoing star formation due to gas and dust compression; and the inner nucleic ring that surrounds the galactic center.
+The structure of the Cartwheel Galaxy is noted to be highly complicated and heavily disturbed.
+The Cartwheel consists of two rings: the outer ring, the site of massive ongoing star formation due to gas and dust compression; and the inner ring that surrounds the galactic center.
 A ring of dark absorbing dust is also present in the nucleic ring.
-Several optical arms or “spokes” are seen connecting the outer ring to the inner, and are theorized to be reforming spiral arms following the collision.
-Observations show the presence of both non-thermal radio and optical spokes, but the two do not overlap and have been shown to be unassociated with each other, and thus are different structures.
+Several optical arms or "spokes" are seen connecting the outer ring to the inner.
+Observations show the presence of both non-thermal radio continuum and optical spokes, but the two do not seem to overlap.